Open letter to evangelical churches

 We have been encouraged to put forward these thoughts which arise from writing the first half of the book.
 We do so from the privileged position of detached critics, not having any responsibility to actually deal with all this in a real live church with a wide variety of people, personal issues and prejudices!
 Writing a book is relatively easy compared with that.

 However, we hope and pray that the above points will provide a helpful alert on what we see as a social and sometimes spiritual tragedy within otherwise admirable evangelical churches, and also a stimulus to grapple with these issues better.
-We exhort church leadership to be bold rather than reticent in approaching the question, and suggest that it is best tackled in teenage years, with reinforcement of the social modeling of course continuing into the 20s.
+We exhort church leadership to be bold rather than reticent in approaching the question, and the advent of easy free porn means that it must be tackled early in teenage years, with reinforcement of the social modeling of course continuing into the 20s.

 We also hope that the book itself might be a useful resource in assisting this process.
 In due course, it may be in print.
 We invite comment via the feedback provision.